earnubs/styleguide/README.md

   clear, work everywhere and have no unwanted zooming side effects.
 * Constrain variations, eg. 4 header styles only, 2 list styles, 1 table style etc etc
+* Define the physical world your components live in, don't keep coming up with shadow depths, angles, radii, easing types.
+Make it consistent and learnable.

 Separation of Concerns
 ----------------------